 A clean tent is a comfortable tent.
 A great hack to help with this is keeping your shoes contained to the entrance of the tent.
 Either put them in a basket or secure the soles in a plastic shower cap to ensure dirt doesn’t get tracked all around your tent.
 If you leave them outside, you may find a spider or other bug inside next time you slip them on.

 When traveling through small towns, the local general stores may not have credit card readers.
 Keep a small amount of cash with you in case you need supplies and cards aren’t accepted.

 When planning your next camping trip, consider borrowing a car from Avail to reach your destination.
-Along with competitive rates, Allstate insurance is included with every trip and there’s no extra fee for additional drivers.
+Along with competitive rates, there's no extra fee for adding a second driver.
+Plus, every trip is protected by Allstate insurance for added peace of mind.
 No paperwork at check-in means you’ll get on the road faster to start your memorable adventure with friends or family.